gmontana/CollaborativePickAndPlaceEnv/README.md

-# **Collaborative Pick and Place**
+# Collaborative Pick and Place Environment

+## Overview
-In this environment, agents work together in a grid to pick up and place objects in designated goal positions.
-The game emphasizes teamwork, with agents having distinct roles and responsibilities.
-The game concludes when all objects are correctly placed, rewarding agents based on their collaborative efforts.
+In the Collaborative Pick and Place environment, multiple agents collaborate within a grid-based world to perform a task involving the pickup and placement of objects into designated goal positions.
+This cooperative game emphasizes teamwork and specialization among agents, each with distinct roles and responsibilities.
+The primary objective is to successfully place all objects at their respective goal locations, with agents receiving rewards based on their collaborative efforts.

-The environment consists of a grid where agents can move, interact with objects, and achieve specific goals.
-Agents are either:
-- **Pickers**: Can only pick up objects
+## Agents
+There are two types of agents in this environment:

+### 1. Pickers
+- Role: Pickers are specialized in picking up objects.
+- Actions: They can move in four cardinal directions—up, down, left, and right—and can also wait in their current position.
+- Object Interaction: Pickers automatically pick up objects when they move over a cell containing an object, provided they are not already carrying an object.

+### 2. Non-pickers
-- **Non-pickers**: Can only drop off objects
+- Role: Non-pickers are specialized in dropping off objects at goal positions.

-Agents can move one cell in directions: `up`, `down`, `left`, or `right`.
-They cannot move into cells occupied by other agents but can occupy cells containing objects.
-They can also stay where they are without moving using the `wait` action.

-Objects are automatically picked up and dropped off:
+- Actions: Similar to Pickers, they can move in four directions and wait.
+- Object Interaction: Non-pickers automatically drop off objects when they move over a goal position, earning a positive reward for doing so.

+## Object Handling
 - **Pickers** automatically pick up objects when they move over a cell containing one, provided they aren't already carrying an object.
 - **Non-pickers** automatically drop off objects when they move over a goal position, earning a positive reward for doing so.

-When an agent is carrying an object, it can pass the object to an adjacent agent using the `pass` action.
-This transfer is successful only if the receiving agent is also taking the same action at the same time.
+## Object Transfer
+Agents can transfer objects to one another under certain conditions:
+- To pass an object from one agent to another, both agents must perform the `pass` action simultaneously.
-  - **Picker to Non-picker**: Both receive a positive reward.
+- When a Picker passes an object to a Non-picker, both agents receive a positive reward.
-  - **Non-picker to Picker**: Both receive a negative reward.
+- When a Non-picker passes an object to a Picker, both agents receive a negative reward.

+## Object Representation
+- Objects are represented as green circles on the grid.
+- Goal positions are indicated by gray rectangles.
+- When an agent is carrying an object, a green bounding box appears around the agent, indicating the carried object.

+## Task Completion
-The task is successfully completed when all objects are placed on goal positions.
-Upon conclusion, all agents receive a final reward.
+The task is considered successfully completed when all objects have been placed on their respective goal positions.
+Upon successful completion, all agents receive a final reward based on their contributions.